dpwolfe/otucha/README.md

 Xcode will launch when completed.

 ### What you'll see
-A perspective view of a cube with copper material properties and three lights in positions selected in order to produce specular highlights.
+A perspective view of a copper cube and three lights in positions that produce specular highlights.
 A sample of rendered text also appears on the bottom left corner.

 [Live Demo](http://spritegeist.azurewebsites.net/)